gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 ![](/img/result-email-whispery.png)

 I'm really surprised that **the audio is so good**.
-You can [hear a test here](https://media-gonzalo.f-v.es/summary-example-email-whisery.mp3).
+You can [listen to an example here](https://media-gonzalo.f-v.es/summary-example-email-whisery.mp3).

 I'm not even using the state-of-the-art models.
 I'm using Chirp 3, which is failry recent, but there are other better models.
 You pass a text to it, and it puts breaks, entonation...
 It even understands that whispery.site is pronounced whispery dot site and the dot is not the end of a sentence.